zhengli97/ATPrompt/docs/ATPrompt.md

 ### CoOp+ATPrompt

 In this experiment, keep other hyperparameters unchanged.
-For datasets including Caltech, OxfordPets, StanfordCars, Flowers, Food101, Aircraft, SUN397, EuroSAT and UCF101, we specifically set EPO=100, NCTX=2.
+For datasets including Caltech, OxfordPets, StanfordCars, Flowers, Food101, Aircraft, SUN397, EuroSAT, and UCF101, we specifically set EPO=100, NCTX=2.

 For the DTD dataset, set EPO=100, NCTX=4.